Life is a bungy. Jump right in.

-I would love to help you create the life you want and deserve.
+I would love to help you grow in confidence and create the life you want and deserve.

 P.S.
 A few more facts about me that mean faster success for you:

-*Creativity is a massive part of my life and I am passionate about helping people tap more into their creative sides to develop their careers or businesses, enhance their lives and feel more fulfilled.
+- Creativity is a massive part of my life and I am passionate about helping people tap more into their creative sides to develop their careers or businesses, enhance their lives and feel more fulfilled.
 When I’m not coaching, I love to act and write.
-For fans of the Vikings TV show, I shared a short scene with Ragnar and Athelstan as a shield-maiden in Season 3, Episode 5 (but blink and you’ll miss me!).
+For fans of the Vikings TV show, I shared a short scene with Ragnar and Athelstan as a shield-maiden in Season 3, Episode 5.
 Also, I’m happy to say that the first draft of my novel is now complete and I’m in the process of editing it.